 Nonresident Aliens: Federal tax withholding from 401(k) and annuity payments

-Nonresident aliens (NRA) may be subject to tax on their US source income unless an exception applies.
+Nonresident aliens (NRA) are generally subject to tax on their US source income unless an exception applies.
 Payments from U.S. retirement plans such as tax-deferred 401(k) plans made to foreign nationals are subject to US income tax withholding unless exempted.
-But, then most nonresident aliens want to know: How to cash their 401(k) and minimize the higher 30% tax rate?
+But then most nonresident aliens want to know: How to cash their 401(k) and minimize the higher 30% tax rate?
 The below discussion is not for Roth 401(k) plans, but traditional and tax-deferred 401(k) plans.
-We are also not discussing the foreign country's domestic tax regulations with regard to the 401(k) distributions.
+We are also not discussing the foreign country's domestic tax regulations with regard to taxation of 401(k) distributions.

 How did a foreign national end up with a 401(k) account?

 For U.S. tax purposes and under the internal revenue service, a nonresident alien is a foreign national individual who is not a tax resident.
 A tax resident is generally a person who is a US citizen, green card holder, or a resident per the substantial presence test (SPT) as defined under IRC § 301.7701(b)-1.
 A foreign national may elect a treaty article if one exists between the United States and the foreign country to override the substantial presence test to be treaty as a nonresident alien.